Sunghoon (singer, born 2002): 2020–present: Debut with Enhypen and hosting

 In 2018, Sunghoon became a trainee at Big Hit Music after being scouted while figure skating.
 On June 1, 2020, he was announced as a participant in the survival show I-Land, a competition survival show produced by Mnet and Belift Lab, a joint venture between CJ E&M and Hybe Corporation.
 As one of seven successful finalists, he placed sixth and was selected to join the newly formed South Korean idol group Enhypen.
 Sunghoon made his official debut with the group on November 30, 2020, with the extended play (EP) Border: Day One.

 In September 2021, Sunghoon was announced as the new host for Korean television program Music Bank with Wonyoung of Ive.
 The pair, dubbed as "장꾸" (Jangkku), first appeared on air together on October 8, 2021.

 On July 27, 2022, Sunghoon made a special appearance in Playlist's web series Mimicus as himself.

 Other ventures

 Endorsements

 On April 30, 2024, with the reveal of a digital pictorial for W Korea's May issue showcasing Tiffany & Co. jewellery, Sunghoon and bandmate Jake were announced as regional South Korea and Japan 'friends of the house' ambassadors for the luxury brand.

 On May 31, Sunghoon was announced as the exclusive model for South Korean cosmetics brand Hince.
 On September 30, hair care brand L'Oreal Paris named Sunghoon as its latest ambassador.
-He and Enhypen also became Prada ambassadors.
+As an Enhypen member, he also became a Prada ambassador.

+On October 24, 2025, MUSINSA appointed Sunghoon as its ambassador in China.